blockchainsllc/in3-legacy/src/types/README.md

 *  **includeCode** `boolean` - if true, the request should include the codes of all accounts. otherwise only the the codeHash is returned.
 In this case the client may ask by calling eth_getCode() afterwards
 *  **maxCodeCache** `integer` - number of max bytes used to cache the code in memory
 *  **maxBlockCache** `integer` - number of number of blocks cached  in memory
+*  **verifiedHashes** `string<bytes32>[]` - if the client sends a array of blockhashes the server will not deliver any signatures or blockheaders for these blocks, but only return a string with a number.
+This is automaticly updated by the cache, but can be overriden per request.
 *  **proof** `boolean` - if true the nodes should send a proof of the response
 *  **signatureCount** `number` - number of signatures requested
 *  **minDeposit** `number` (required)  - min stake of the server.
 Only nodes owning at least this amount will be chosen.